Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 - We walk so far that basically any attempt at another step fails.
   This can happen when the bruteforce result becomes very optimized.
-  Just to reiterate, this doesn't mean *you* will find it maxed, just that according to your bruteforce setup it is *supposed* to be maxed.
+  Just to reiterate, this doesn't mean *you* will find it maxed, just that it is hard to find a run that is better (in this analogy: a step forwards) according to your bruteforce setup.
 - We walk until we get to a state where we are not quite maxed, but we can't progress because of something specific to the run that is eating all our attempts, like an obstacle.
   If we could just step back and try a different approach, we could get around it.